Emma Chamberlain is a well-known 20-year-old YouTuber who made a living out of being real.

 Look no further than the VideoMicro if you’re searching for a microphone that delivers good sound quality at a reasonable price.
 It’s small, light, and comes with accessories such as a windscreen to make it even more affordable.

 Emma uses a budget-friendly Fotopro UFO2 Vlog Tripod.
+You might be interested in how many legs does a tripod have question.

 The Fotopro UFO2 Tripod has high-density rubber-coated legs for outstanding grip on almost any surface.
 You can bend any of the three legs into whatever form you need to attach it to.
 It will hold your phone or camera securely, whether you wrap it around your motorcycle handlebars, a nearby tree limb, or a rock.
 The rubber on the Fotopro UFO2 Tripod grips even slightly slippery surfaces.
 It’s waterproof, so don’t be concerned about it rusting if it gets wet.